DanielTeruel/ad-migration-azure/04-iac/cicd/README.md

   --xml
 ```

-The XML output contains the deployment credentials for the App Service.
-This is used by GitHub Actions to authenticate and deploy the application.
+The XML output contains the deployment credentials used by GitHub Actions to authenticate against the App Service.

----

-## Step 3 — Configure GitHub Secret
+### 3 — Configure GitHub Secret

 ![GitHub Secret Created](./screenshots/03_github_secret_created.png)